 Macronutrients aside, wheat is highly inflammatory, thanks largely to the gluten it contains.
 Gluten causes problems for many individuals, even those who do not test positive for a gluten allergy.
 The best way to determine if you are sensitive to gluten is to eliminate it from your diet for at least 30 days, then reintroduce it to see how it makes you feel.

-Gluten acts like glue and forms a barrier against the lining of our gut.
-This is problematic because the lining of our gut is designed to let some nutrients into the bloodstream, and keep others in the stomach until they are more fully digested.
-Gluten messes with this system and increases the permeability of the lining of our gut, allowing all sorts of toxins to get into our blood stream.
+Gluten is known to increase intestinal permeability.
+The lining of our intestines is designed to let some nutrients into the bloodstream, and keep others in the stomach until they are more fully digested.
+Gluten messes with this system and allows all sorts of toxins to get into our blood stream.
 This, in turn, creates an immune response which includes inflammation.
-This reaction is designed to protect us from toxins, but chronic inflammation can create a host of health problems, including heart disease, diabetes, and Alzheimer’s.
+This reaction is designed to protect us from toxins, but chronic inflammation can create a host of health problems, from arthritis to cancer.

 There’s even some evidence that wheat may be addictive.